zeolearn/nodejs-text-tutorial/module2.md

 ## Using npm for Third Party Modules

 So far we have seen how to use Node Core module and local module.
 There is a third type of module that you can use your application.
-It is called npm modules or third party modules.
+It is called npm modules or third-party modules.

 npm is a third party registry where anyone can publish a useful local module on the web that people can use.
 It currently contains more than 400,000 such modules.
 You can install them through the command line in your project.
 For that, first, you have to make sure that npm is installed.